-How to Spend 4 Days in Savannah, Georgia
+How to Spend the Perfect 4 Days in Savannah, Georgia

 This post “How to Spend 4 Days in Savannah, Georgia contains affiliate links.
 For more information on the sponsored post and/or affiliate link policy, click here.

-When I planned my extended weekend in Savannah, I really just went to eat and rest, but the more I explored the city, the more open I was to learn about what it had to offer.
+When I planned my Savannah weekend getaway, I just went to eat and rest, but the more I explored the city, the more open I was to learn about what it had to offer.

 Savannah is an affordable city with beautiful Spanish moss trees, a rich history, easy to get around, and some of the best places to eat.
 If you need ideas for your next trip, here’s how to spend a long weekend in Savannah, GA.